 De Rangoon’s menu changes weekly, and reflects this diversity: “Typically, we choose Burmese-Chinese food one week, Burmese-Indian food another week, and Burmese ethnic food like Shan the following week,” says Wai.
 Recent menus have offered chicken biryani, braised duck garlic noodles, and Shan-style fish and rice balls.
 She recommends everyone try the laphet thoke, a tea leaf salad made of fermented tea leaves that demonstrates the quintessential Burmese “balance of salty, sour, spicy, bitter, and crunchy,” and the mohinga, a popular fish noodle soup.
 Both are considered national dishes of Burma.

 Our recent order from De Rangoon included several Shan-style dishes we’d never tried before, and we loved every one.
 It’s easy to try the majority of the weekly menu, which is posted every Tuesday around 2pm on social media, as prices hover around $7-$10 per dish.
-And delivery is free in the Elmhurst and Jackson Heights area for meals over $35.
+Delivery is free in the Elmhurst and Jackson Heights area for meals over $40.

 Wai says it’s difficult to handle an onslaught of orders due to their limited space and storage, and the fact they have just one driver to make all deliveries within the promised time frame.
-The couple plans to return to the Queens Night Market once it reopens fully to the public (when current restrictions on limiting vendors and customers are lifted).
-Until then it’s not too late to get their food delivered at home: Follow De Rangoon on Instagram and Facebook, and place your order before 5pm on Wednesday.
-(Queens deliveries happen Fridays between 5pm-8pm; Brooklyn and Manhattan deliveries are Saturday between 11:30am-2:30pm.)
+Happily, the couple returned to the Queens Night Market this summer, but you can still get their food delivered at home: Follow De Rangoon on Instagram and Facebook, and place your order via calling or texting 669-241-1369 before 5pm on Wednesday.
+(Queens deliveries happen Fridays between 5pm-8pm; Brooklyn, Manhattan, and Jersey City deliveries are Saturday between 11am-4pm.)
+You can also find them on Syr app.

 Mickey Lin’s Messy Kitchen